shirograhm/riot-items-tfm2/workshop_desc.md

 [b]This mod supports custom item values!
 Now you can be Phreak!
 See the instructions below.[/b]
 [b]This mod also supports custom item builds!
 See the instructions below.[/b]

 Lastly, this mod also offers the ability to force unique item builds.
 Duplicates chosen by the AI are swapped for an item of the same category.
 Prefer duplicate builds?
-Toggle it off in the Item Build Editor.
+Toggle it off in the in-game Build Editor.

 [h1] Important [/h1]